 This is why scientists have increasingly focused on understanding and treating those experiences in their own right, rather than assuming they’re simply symptoms of some single (albeit nebulous) underlying illness.
 So what have we discovered by applying this approach to paranoia?

 Well, we know now that paranoia is far more common than previously assumed.
-At its core is a deep-seated belief that we’re in danger—that we’re not safe.
-That belief appears to be partly genetic in origin and partly the result of the things that happen to us in our lives (bullying, for example, suffering an assault, or being brought up in challenging urban environments).
+At its core is a deep-seated belief that we’re in danger — that we’re not safe.
+That belief appears to be partly genetic in origin and partly the result of the things that happen to us in our lives (for example, bullying, suffering an assault, or being brought up in challenging urban environments).

 The results of some of that research were published last week in the journal Lancet Psychiatry.
-In what is the first large randomised controlled trial dedicated to severe paranoia, we focused on one contributory causal factor: worry.
+In what is the first large, randomized, controlled trial dedicated to severe paranoia, we focused on one contributory causal factor: worry.

-Our trial (a multi-disciplinary collaboration between the universities of Oxford, Southampton and Manchester funded by the UK’s Efficacy and Mechanism Evaluation programme) involved 150 patients with persistent paranoid beliefs.
-Most had experienced problems for many years, were taking anti-psychotic medication, and hadn’t previously received help from a clinical psychologist.
+Our trial (a multidisciplinary collaboration between the universities of Oxford, Southampton and Manchester, funded by the UK’s Efficacy and Mechanism Evaluation program) involved 150 patients with persistent paranoid beliefs.
+Most had experienced problems for many years, were taking antipsychotic medication, and hadn’t previously received help from a clinical psychologist.
 They were worriers, as pretty much all patients with these delusions are.

 The CBT treatment took place over eight weeks and was specifically aimed at tackling the patients’ worry.
-Participants were taught about the causes and effects of worry; they were helped to identify and evaluate their positive and negative beliefs about worry; and to think about the kind of events that typically triggered their own bouts of worrying.
-They learned how to restrict their anxieties to brief daily “worry periods”, and tried scheduling enjoyable and absorbing activities for the times of the day when they were most prone to worry.
-Participants also practised “letting go” of their worry: understanding that thoughts are not facts and that we can learn to watch them come and go in our minds without becoming distressed.
+Participants were taught about the causes and effects of worry; they were helped to identify and evaluate their positive and negative beliefs about worry, and to think about the kind of events that typically triggered their own bouts of worrying.
+They learned how to restrict their anxieties to brief daily “worry periods,” and tried scheduling enjoyable and absorbing activities for the times of the day when they were most prone to worry.
+Participants also practiced “letting go” of their worry: understanding that thoughts are not facts, and that we can learn to watch them come and go in our minds without becoming distressed.

 Participants were assessed before the trial, at its conclusion, and then again at 24 weeks.
 This was a “single blind” study, meaning that the assessors didn’t know which of the patients had received the CBT.